symfony/symfony-docs/book/templating.rst

 ----------------

 You already understand the basics of templates, how they're named and how to use template inheritance.
-The hardest parts are already behind us.
-In this section, we'll talk about a large group of tools available to help perform the most common template tasks such as including other templates, linking to pages and including images.
+The hardest parts are already behind you.
+In this section, you'll learn about a large group of tools available to help perform the most common template tasks such as including other templates, linking to pages and including images.